mahavedalla/mahavedalla/docs/questions/sammaditthi/whether-there-are-distinct-kinds-of-right-view.md

 >When the texts define conviction, they frame it as a matter of having conviction in the Buddha’s awakening (§55).
 In fact, the three levels of right view follow the pattern of the Buddha’s three knowledges on the night of his awakening (§30): Mundane right view accepts the content of the first two knowledges, on kamma and rebirth.
 Transcendent right view accepts the third knowledge, in which the Buddha’s discovery of the four noble truths led to his awakening.
 The final level of right view, which lies beyond the transcendent, accepts a step that isn’t mentioned in the standard description of the third knowledge, but which the Buddha elsewhere states was a crucial stage on the path: the total abandoning of the path itself. (pp. 113)

 However, I do not recall him claiming that this list is exhaustive; therefore, that an additional form of right view is included here does not in itself conflict with Ajaan Geoff's view as expressed above.
-Moreover, elsewhere he has intimated that the right of one beyond training is distinct from the other forms of right view.
+Moreover, elsewhere he has intimated that the right view of one beyond training is distinct from the other forms of right view.
 It seems clear the final level of right view he describes pertains to the moments preceding the attainment of Arahantship:

 >The final level of right view represents the stage when the path has done its work and the duties of the four noble truths collapse into one: Everything is to be regarded with dispassion and let go. (pp. 140)

-The canon infrequently, however, mentions one more level of right view: the right view of one beyond training (asekhā sammadiṭṭhi).
+The canon infrequently, however, mentions one more kind of right view: the right view of one beyond training (asekhā sammadiṭṭhi).

->"evameva kho, bhaddāli, dasahi dhammehi samannāgato bhikkhu āhuneyyo hoti pāhuneyyo dakkhiṇeyyo añjalikaraṇīyo anuttaraṃ puññakkhettaṃ lokassa. katamehi dasahi? idha, bhaddāli, bhikkhu asekhāya sammādiṭṭhiyā samannāgato hoti, asekhena sammāsaṅkappena samannāgato hoti, asekhāya sammāvācāya samannāgato hoti, asekhena sammākammantena samannāgato hoti, asekhena sammāājīvena samannāgato hoti, asekhena sammāvāyāmena samannāgato hoti, asekhāya sammāsatiyā samannāgato hoti, asekhena sammāsamādhinā samannāgato hoti, asekhena sammāñāṇena samannāgato hoti, asekhāya sammāvimuttiyā samannāgato hoti – imehi kho, bhaddāli, dasahi dhammehi samannāgato bhikkhu āhuneyyo hoti pāhuneyyo dakkhiṇeyyo añjalikaraṇīyo anuttaraṃ puññakkhettaṃ lokassā"ti.
+>"evameva kho, bhaddāli, dasahi dhammehi samannāgato bhikkhu āhuneyyo hoti pāhuneyyo dakkhiṇeyyo añjalikaraṇīyo anuttaraṃ puññakkhettaṃ lokassa. katamehi dasahi? idha, bhaddāli, bhikkhu asekhāya sammādiṭṭhiyā samannāgato hoti...

+Whether or not this is a distinct kind is a matter of controversy.
+Bhante Bodhi and Ajaan Geoff both in a series of articles about the question of not-self discussed the right view of one beyond training tangentially.
+Bhante Bodhi suggested that it refers to none other than transcendent right view, or knowledge of the four noble truths, while Ajaan Geoff suggested that it refers to a kind of right view that transcended even that.

 <!-- Notes -->